Age And Your Eyes

 - Eat dark, leafy green vegetables, such as spinach, which are high in antioxidants that can help to reduce the progression of macular degeneration.

-Be sure to speak with your eye doctor about any family history of vision loss or AMD so you can be tested for the condition.
+As always, be sure to talk to your eye doctor about any family history of vision loss or AMD so you can be tested for the condition.

-If you’d like to learn more about senior eye health, why our caregivers are the best in the business, or if you’d like to schedule your free in home consultation, please contact us online or call us at (586) 200-6712.
+If you’d like to learn more about how to prevent vision loss and AMD, how our caregivers can support you or your senior loved one, or if you’d like to schedule your free in home consultation, please contact us online anytime or call us at (334) 530-6293.